Are you a forestry professional, looking to grow your career? If so, read below and apply today!

 - A Master's degree in forestry or forest management as defined may be substituted for one (1) additional year of the General Experience.

-- Experience developing and delivering presentations.
+- Experience with developing and implementing forest management plans.

 - Incumbents in this class must be willing to accept assignment or transfer to any area of the state.